lmorchard/toothub/README.md

 should be not much harder to set up a place where lots of people's thoughts come together.
 There should be more than one place where thoughts come together - some public and inclusive, some private and exclusive.
-We shouldn't all be cooped up in one party dorm where one landlord has control over everything.
+We shouldn't all be cooped up in one silo where a single landlord has control over everything.

 ## TODO